Eyelid Surgery (Blepharoplasty)

 Also On This Page:

-What is Laser-Assisted Eyelid Surgery?
+What Is Eyelid Surgery?

-Am I a Candidate for Upper Eyelid Surgery?
+Who Is a Candidate for Eyelid Surgery?

 • Extra skin in the upper eyelids that causes them to feel heavy

-• Disappearance of the upper eyelid crease
+• Disappearance of the upper or lower eyelid crease

 • Tired or sad appearance